TomGrill/gdx-facebook/README.md

 Graph API: https://developers.facebook.com/docs/graph-api/using-graph-api/

 ## Setting up your Facebook App
-coming soon...
+Go to https://developers.facebook.com/apps/ and create a new app.

+**Android**

+1. Add a new platform Android.
+2. Enable Single Sign On
+3. Add the key hashes of your debug and certificate.
+Read this to find out how to do that. https://developers.facebook.com/docs/android/getting-started/

 ## Installation
-Add this lines to your libGDX build.gradle

 **Core**

+Add this to your libGDX build.gradle
 ```
 dependencies {
     ...